 Polk's son-in-law, Capt.
 Dylan Garrison, 26, a civilian contract pilot, is currently stationed at Kandahar Air Force base in Afghanistan.
 His nephew, Kailen Withers, 25, is third-generation Navy — a corpsman, which is the equivalent of an army medic, serving with the 7th Marines in Afghanistan.

 Fifty students from the five sections of Polk's course elected to send care packages to military personnel mostly through Garrison.
-Others sent packages to Afghan children, which Withers distributes during his tours through villages with Afghan translators and military.

 As the project came together, Room 504's desks and tables were covered with mailroom accouterments — priority mail boxes, customs forms, rolls of packing tape and mailing labels.